 Also corrects the velocities according to the newest calculated pressurefield.
-At the end it calculate the continuity errors.
-The loop is repeated a prescribed number of times which is set in the fvSolution file found in /system/fvSolution [2].
+In the end it calculate the continuity errors.
+The loop is done a prescribed number of times which is set in the fvSolution file found in /system/fvSolution [2].
+PISO { nCorrectors 2; // Number of times to run the PISO-loop corrector. }

-'''

-PISO

-{

-nCorrectors 2; // Number of times to run the PISO-loop corrector.

-}

-'''

-The PISO-loop is an efficient method to solve unsteady problems.
-Compared to the SIMPLE algorithm the PISO algorithm does not need under-relaxation.
+The PISO-loop is an efficient method to solve unsteady problems in the Navier-Stokes equation.
+Compared to the SIMPLE algorithm the PISO algorithm dont needs under-relaxation.
 It also allows the user to calculate the momentum corrector more than once.
 As it can be seen above it is done two times (nCorrectors 2).